Frequently Asked Questions

 How long does it take?

-I am usually working on a 2-3 month lead time from the date of booking, but this does vary and I can often squeeze smaller jobs in a bit sooner.
-I work around school hours so it may take a week or two to get your piece returned to you once work starts (depending on the job), but I would always rather take a bit longer and ensure the end result is something you will be delighted with.
+I am usually working on a 2-4 month lead time from the date of booking, but this does vary and I can often squeeze smaller jobs in a bit sooner.
+Depending on the job, it may take a day or a couple of weeks to get your piece returned to you once work starts, but I would always rather take a bit longer and ensure the end result is something you will be delighted with.
+Please note that my hours are significantly reduced during school holidays.

 Anything else I need to be aware of?